Sneha22SP/Azure_Capstone/README.md

 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?

-(need to write about the votingensamble)
+(need to write about the votingensamble description)

 ### :dizzy: Parameters of the fitted model